-- Most patients are able to describe their pain using a progressive scale, but others are not comfortable using a numerical scale, and the scale of facial expressions (smile to grimace) may be more useful. - Ask the patient specifically how they can best describe their pain. - Use multiple methods of assessing pain, such as scales and analogies, if you feel the assessment of pain is producing ambiguous or incorrect results. - Once the severity of the pain can be assessed, explain in detail the expected result using of the pain medication in terms of whatever descriptive tools the patient has used.
-Check comprehension with teachback techniques. - Instead of using scales, which might not be known to the patient, asking for comparative analogies, such as like a burn from a stove, cutting with a knife or stepping on a stone, may produce a more accurate description.
+- Most patients can describe their pain using a progressive scale, but others are not comfortable using a numerical scale, and the scale of facial expressions (smile to grimace) may be more useful. - Ask the patient specifically how they can best describe their pain. - If you feel your pain assessment is producing ambiguous or incorrect results, use multiple methods, such as scales and analogies. - Once the severity of the pain can be assessed, explain in detail the expected result of the pain medication using the patient's descriptive tools.
+Check comprehension with teach-back techniques. - Instead of using scales, which the patient might not know, asking for comparative analogies, such as a burn from a stove, cutting with a knife, or stepping on a stone, may produce a more accurate description.